ttusia/SANS-Workshop-2024/README.md

 # SANS CloudSecNext Summit 2024 - Security Configuration Management in the Cloud: Policy as Code for CI/CD Gating

+Welcome to our hands-on workshop, we are excited to have you join us for an engaging and informative session where you'll learn how to integrate Open Policy Agent (OPA) with GitHub Actions to enforce policy-as-code for your Terraform infrastructure.

+As organizations increasingly adopt Infrastructure as Code (IaC) practices, ensuring that infrastructure configurations are compliant with security and governance policies becomes crucial.
+Open Policy Agent (OPA) is a powerful, open-source policy engine that allows you to define and enforce policies across your infrastructure.

 During this workshop we will complete the [Setup](#setup), [Working with code locally](#working-with-code-locally), [Review the Pipeline](#review-the-pipeline), [Review an OPA Policy](#review-an-opa-policy) and [Exercise 1](#exercise-1---github-actions-and-a-failing-pipeline) as a group.
 The remainder will be done independently.

 ## Table of Contents